AI in Business: The Pros & Cons

 Improved Customer Experience:

-AI-powered chatbots and virtual assistants provide real-time support and personalised interactions with customers.
+AI in business means AI-powered chatbots and virtual assistants, providing real-time support and personalised interactions with customers.
 They can answer queries, offer recommendations, and provide assistance 24/7.
-By delivering prompt and accurate responses, AI in business enhances the customer experience, leading to increased satisfaction and loyalty.
+By delivering prompt and accurate responses, it enhances the customer experience, leading to increased satisfaction and loyalty.

 Mitigation of Human Error: